 Last time we covered Apollo 11 moon mission.
-Though Apollo 11 always got the limelight and attention, there were many lunar mission which followed it.
+Though Apollo 11 always got the limelight and attention, there were many lunar missions that followed it.
 The next in series was the Apollo 12 which was the second lunar landing mission, had several objectives for the crew to accomplish:

 Specifications of Apollo 12 Mission